Memeplexx/olik/docs/readme-ng.md

   hobbies: new Array<string>(),
 });
 ```
-*Auto-registers with the Redux Devtools Extension.
-Initial state must be serializable.*

 ## WRITING STATE ##
 ```Typescript
 store(s => s.user.firstname).replaceWith('James');
 ```
-*Your state will be efficiently replaced using the action: `{ type: 'user.firstname.replaceWith()', payload: 'James' }`.*
 ***[All write options...](./readme-write.md)***

 ## READING STATE ##